51r/terraform-custom-plugin/README.md

 Version: 1.0.0
 Target: darwin_arm64 (OS X M1 arch)
 ```

+I have used `registry.terraform.io/hashicorp`, so I don't need to specify the path in `required_providers` block.

+**If you wish to use custom path, you will have to manually specify it in [required_providers](https://www.terraform.io/language/providers/requirements#local-names) block.**

 # How to use the repo
 **Keep in mind that the compiled plugin is for M1 architecture, it won't work on different platforms.**